DanielcFenner/stream-elements-daily-sub-goal/README.md

 ## Things to do

-* Figure out how to align everything without weird margin and padding
+* ~~Figure out how to align everything without weird margin and padding~~
-* Figure out how to use JS to manipulate the percentage
+* Figure out how to use JS to manipulate the percentage and update with new subs
 * Add fields for color select & sub goal (look here for info: https://github.com/StreamElements/widgets/blob/master/CustomCode.md )